eddiejaoude/phpunit-wrapper/README.md

 # phpunit-wrapper

-PHPUnit wrapper - wraps the functionality of phpunit with easy to use *plain English*
+PHPUnit wrapper - wraps the functionality of phpunit with easy to use `plain & simple English`

 ## Installation via Composer
 ```